awslabs/mountpoint-s3/doc/SEMANTICS.md

 Space allocation (`fallocate`, `posix_fallocate`) are not supported.

-Changing file last access and modification times (`utime`) are supported on files that are being written only.
+Changing last access and modification times (`utime`) is supported only on files that are being written.

 #### Deletes